JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/17.utafiti/docs.md

 ![slideshow Setup](screen_content_banner1.png)

-You need to add the class suffix in the module to be equal to the standard theme:
+To use the Utafiti slideshow style, you need to add a class suffix in the modules advanced settings tab equal to the following (the text must be preceded with a space):

-*utafiti-slideshow-hero
+     utafiti-slideshow-hero

 ![slideshow setup](screen_banner_sufix.png)